Nagendra1997/mesibo-documentation/livestreaming.md

 title: Mesibo Live Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and chat API
 ---

 Video conferencing apps like Zoom and Google Meet are showing new ways for people to virtually collaborate and connect.
 Streaming services like Netflix, Youtube, Prime Video, etc have forever changed the way people consume entertainment and media.
-Imagine if you can build such applications with minimal setup and cost, to deploy for your own use cases.
+Imagine if you can build such applications with minimal setup and cost.

 With Mesibo Live Conferencing and Streaming Platform, this is now a reality.
 You can build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more - all at no additional cost with an on-premise platform!

+Mesibo offers the most powerful combination of features to build any kind of conferencing and streaming application that you can think of

+- Just under a 700KB memory footprint.
+This means that you can run Mesibo's platform on any server with minimum resources.
+You can ieven run it on something that fits in your palm -a Raspberry Pi.
+- Optimized to scale to billions of users, with efficient load balancing
+- Stream any number of media to any number of end users, with zero compromize on quality.
+- Fine grain control over user media and data with guarenteed security.
+- Host the entire platform on your own premise with no additional cost.
+- Compliant with GDPR and HIPAA

 This article consists of two parts.
 In the first part, we will understand how group calling works by simply extending the concept of group messaging.
 In the next part, we will build a fully functional Zoom like conferencing application.
 You can try the [live demo](https://mesibo.com/livedemo) and download the source code from [github](https://github.com/mesibo)